gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 12. The login response

 Why do we need to separate this logic from the controller?
-This might be the first question that comes to your mind and  in many cases, that would actually be preferable.
-This example uses a "fat" custom response to demonstrate how we could do it if for instance, we need the backend to support multiple user roles, with different login behaviour.
+This might be the first question that comes to your mind and in many cases, that would be preferable.
+This example uses a "fat" custom response to demonstrate how we could do it if, for instance, we need the backend to support multiple user roles, with different login behavior.
 We might need to send back a few different kinds of success/failure codes, with different messages based on the outcome.
 In that case, it would be most sensible to create a custom version of the logic here rather than in the relevant controller action.

-This login function in `api/responses/login.js` basically attempts to login the user, verifies that the password from the login form matches the hash in the DB, assigns the user ID and name to the session and handles any possible error/response.
+This login function in `api/responses/login.js` attempts to log in the user verifies that the password from the login form matches the hash in the DB, assigns the user ID and name to the session and handles any possible error/response.

 ```javascript
 module.exports = function login(inputs) {